Diagnosis of Irritable Bowel Syndrome (IBS)

 A stool sample will be tested for evidence of bleeding by using a special chemical test called Hemoccult slides.
 This is very important in the evaluation since IBS should not be associated with any bleeding.
 The stool will also be examined for evidence of microorganisms notorious for producing symptoms of diarrhea or constipation.

-Other tests may be done to rule out the deficiency of enzymes required for digestion of milk sugar or check the level of hormones like thyroid etc.
+Other tests may be done to rule out the deficiency of enzymes required for digestion of milk sugar or check the level of hormones like thyroid, etc.

 4. X-ray:

-The doctor also may do diagnostic procedures such as x-rays of lower G.I. series also called a barium enema.
+The doctor also may do diagnostic procedures such as x-rays of the lower G.I. series, also called a barium enema.
 It is a special type of X-ray that uses barium sulfate to outline the lining of the rectum and colon.
 Barium sulfate is a chalky chemical that shows up as white on X-ray film.

-The individual is made to lie on his/her side on an x-ray table, he/she will be given an enema of barium fluid through a tube that is inserted into the rectum.
+The individual is made to lie on his/her side on an x-ray table, and he/she will be given an enema of barium fluid through a tube that is inserted into the rectum.
 You will be instructed to 'hold' the fluid inside while an X-ray technician will take a series of X-rays.
 The procedure is painless.

 These studies were done with x-ray to help the doctor rule out conditions like tumor, inflammation, obstruction, Crohn's disease, etc.